GuillaumeR16/env_claims_detector/README.md

 ## Augmented dataset
-For all the results that follow, these have been created and taken from the following file: models_prediction_augmented.ipynb
+All the results that follow have been created and taken from the following file: models_prediction_augmented.ipynb

 After conducting a thorough analysis on enhancing our models through the incorporation of diverse classifiers and vectorizers, as well as fine-tuning each model individually, we aimed to investigate the impact of improving the initial dataset on performance metrics.
 In light of this, leveraging chatGPT's assistance, we supplemented our testing dataset with an additional 415 environmental claims.
 Once the size of our training data set was increased, we proceeded to run the same models as before, but this time on the newly expanded dataset.

 But before examining the outcomes, in what way can the inclusion of additional data improve the performance of a model?
 - More learning examples: A larger dataset provides more sentences labeled as environmental claims for the model to learn from, helping it understand the patterns and characteristics of such claims.
 Therefore, our different models may improve at recognizing what truly differentiate environmental claims from non-environmental ones.
 - Better feature representation: With an increased number of environmental claims in the dataset, the model becomes familiar with a wider range of sentence structures, wording, and contextual information associated with environmental claims.
-Hence, when faced with new unseen sentences, our different models may be better as labelling them as environmental claims or not accurately.
+Hence, when faced with new unseen sentences, our different models may be better at labelling them as environmental claims or not accurately.

 Now, let's examine the results of our models using this expanded dataset and determine if it has genuinely improved the performance metrics, as suggested by the reasons above.